FSavoy/visuo-server/README.md

 ## Installation

 The source code should be deployed as a standard django web app (including initializing the database, creating the superuser, serving static and media files, ...).
 Please refer to the [official documentation](https://docs.djangoproject.com/en/1.11/howto/deployment/).
-Choose databases and media files storage strategies which scale with the amount of data that the app should store.
+Choose database and media files storage strategies which scale with the amount of data that the app should store.

 The following steps are also required:
 - We use [django-bower](https://django-bower.readthedocs.io/en/latest/) to manage javascript packages.
 Run `./manage.py bower install` to download the dependencies.